Find a Part Now

 First generation (1995–2000)

-A turbocharged version of the Stratus was sold in Mexico, with the 2.4 L DOHC 4-cylinder engine and a 4-speed automatic transmission with AutoStick.
-This engine produced 168 hp (125 kW; 170 PS) at 5200 rpm and 216 pound force-feet (293 N⋅m) of torque at 2200 rpm.
-The 2.4 L turbo engines were only available for the Mexican market.
+A variant was sold exclusively in Mexico was a turbocharged version of the 2.4 L DOHC I4 engine.
+Paired with a four-speed automatic transmission featuring Autostick manual control, this engine delivered 168 hp (125 kW; 170 PS) at 5,200 rpm and 216 lb⋅ft (293 N⋅m) of torque at 2,200 rpm.

 Second generation (2001–2006)

-In Mexico, the Stratus R/T came in a turbocharged version.
-The Stratus R/T's turbocharged 2.4 L engine included improvements in 2001 with output increasing to 215 hp (160 kW).
-This version would later be used in the U.S. in the Dodge SRT-4 and PT Cruiser GT.
-Stratus R/T engines built from March 2004 were had 225 hp (168 kW) at 5200 rpm and 235 lb⋅ft (319 N⋅m) of torque at 4200 rpm.
-Stratus R/T models with the turbocharged engine featured a "Turbo" badge on the rear.
+In the Mexican market, the Stratus continued to offer a performance-oriented R/T trim with a turbocharged 2.4 L I4 engine.
+For 2001, this turbocharged engine received upgrades, boosting its output to 215 hp (160 kW).
+This engine would later be utilized in higher-performance Chrysler products in the U.S. market, specifically the Dodge SRT-4 and PT Cruiser GT.
+Further enhancements were made to the Stratus R/T's turbocharged engine from March 2004 onwards, increasing its output to 225 hp (168 kW) at 5200 rpm and 235 lb⋅ft (319 N⋅m) of torque at 4200 rpm.
+These turbocharged Stratus R/T models were visually distinguished by a "Turbo" badge on the rear.

 Engines